-While a groom will want to have his best buddies and the men in his life that mean the most to him, he should also make sure that he has a group that is responsible enough to handle their duties, or at least one person willing to pick up the slack for the others.
+While a groom will want to have his best buddies and the men in his life that mean the most to him, he should also make sure that he has a group that is responsible enough to handle their duties or at least one person who is willing to pick up the slack for the others.

 Role of a Groomsman